 Step 3: Assemble

 Pour half of the cake batter into a prepared baking pan.
 Spoon the honeybun filling over the batter.
 Carefully spread the rest of the batter over the top of the filling.
 Bake.
 Remove the finished cake and let it cool for 5 minutes.

 Combine the powdered sugar, milk, and vanilla in a small bowl.
 Whisk together until smooth.
 Add additional milk if the consistency is too thick.
 You’ll want the consistency of maple syrup.
 Pour the glaze over the slightly cooled cake.

 Substitutions and Additions

 - Use another flavor of cake mix such as vanilla.
 A spice cake mix would be delicious too.

-- Replace icing with Cream Cheese or Butter Cream frosting.
+- Replace icing with Cream Cheese or Vanilla Frosting.

 How To Reheat & Store Honey Bun Cake